haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

   obabel -ismi target.smi -osdf -O target.sdf --gen2D<br>
 </a>

-The generated `templates.sdf` file contains multiple molecule.
-It must be splitted in a way to have one file per molecule.
+The generated `templates.sdf` file contains multiple molecules.
+It must be split in a way to have one file per molecule.

 <a class="prompt prompt-cmd">
   mkdir templates target  <br>